jopa192/NNCraft/README.md

-# NeuNet: A Neural Network Library Built from Scratch with NumPy
+# NNCraft: A Neural Network Library Built from Scratch with NumPy

-**NeuNet** is a neural network library built entirely from scratch using **NumPy**.
+**NNCraft** is a neural network library built entirely from scratch using **NumPy**.
 This project is designed as a learning journey to understand how popular deep learning frameworks like TensorFlow and PyTorch work under the hood.

-While primarily for self-education, **NeuNet** can also be a helpful resource for others exploring the foundational concepts of deep learning.
+While primarily for self-education, **NNCraft** can also be a helpful resource for others exploring the foundational concepts of deep learning.

 ---

 ## 🌟 Purpose

-The primary purpose of **NeuNet** is to:
+The primary purpose of **NNCraft** is to:

 1. **Learn and Explore**:
     - Understand and implement the core components of a neural network library, including: